Generate carbon credits based on

 Capturing and repurposing agricultural residues—such as crop stalks, husks, or manure—that would otherwise decompose or be burned in open fields.
 Techniques like composting, biochar production, or anaerobic digestion help avoid methane emissions and contribute to soil health, making them eligible for carbon credits.

-Of mitigia’s carbon credit generation know-how about recycling methodologies
+Mitigia’s carbon credit generation know-how on recycling activities

 POST-FINANCING OF WASTE RECYCLING INVESTMENTS THROUGH THE ISSUANCE OF CARBON CREDITS